jamesplease/redux-resource/docs/api-reference/get-status.md

 your state tree.
 For instance `"books.meta.24.readStatus"` or `"books.requests.dashboardSearch.status"`.

-> Keep in mind that `treatNullAsPending` also works when aggregating.
+> Keep in mind that `treatIdleAsPending` also works when aggregating.

 #### Examples